open-make/openmakewebsite/content/blog/2023-02-08-m19-oxygen-concentrator/index.en.md

 {{< expand "Show answer">}}
 One core benefit was that we were able to increase the output to 15 liters per minute above 90 percent (humidity or purity?).
 Another benefit was  to find alternative power sources and we  are still looking for more.
 Further we looked at humidity.
 We were able to add moisture separators and a few other things to the device to increase the lifespan of the zeolites in humid conditions. {{< /expand >}}

+{{< card2 "Funding">}}
+We received a bunch of small grants, from various organizations.
+The largest donor was Schmidt Futures which is a rich man's foundation.
+We received it from the European Union and Cambridge University.
+Besides we raised some crowdfunding money.
+{{< /card2 >}}

 > How’s the project funded?
 How much overall budget did you receive?